seap-udea/MontuPython/README.md

 No Python installation is required.
 Most features work offline; the observer map (OpenStreetMap) needs an internet connection.

-Developers who need to build or publish a new desktop release should see [DEVELOPER.md](DEVELOPER.md).

 ## Download and install

 Describe here how the package can be downloaded and install it in